A master’s degree for more career options

 - and a graduate minor in English or creative writing

 With a balanced curriculum of research, theory and practice, a Master of Arts in English gives you a sophisticated literary education and superior writing skills.
 You’ll be well-prepared for a career in journalism, business and technical writing, media and entertainment, research or library science, communications, publishing and editorial work, or education and tutoring.

 An advanced English degree also makes you better qualified for work in areas such as human resources, market research, sales, public relations and other professions not typically thought of as career paths for English majors.

 Admission requirements and prerequisites

-Applicants should have a GPA of 3.0 or higher on their last 60 credit hours of undergraduate English.
+- For either program, applicants should have a GPA of 3.0 or higher on their last 60 credit hours of undergraduate work.
 Students who have a GPA below 3.0 but above 2.7 may be admitted to the program on a probationary basis.

-Important: Students who have fewer than 24 semester hours of undergraduate credit in English will need to complete additional work to establish a background for graduate study.
+- Students who have fewer semester hours of undergraduate credit in English than required may still apply but will need to complete coursework to establish a background for graduate study.